Snehanshu03/Automated-Classification-of-Iris-Flower-Species/README.md

 # Automated-Classification-of-Iris-Flower-Species

-## Project Overview
+## 📌 Project Overview

 This project demonstrates how to use a **Decision Tree Classifier** to predict the species of **Iris flowers** based on their measurements.

-The goal is to classify an Iris flower into one of three species:
+The objective is to classify an Iris flower into one of three species:

 * *Setosa*
 * *Versicolor*
 * *Virginica*

-using the famous **Iris dataset** included in the `scikit-learn` library.
+using the well-known **Iris dataset** included in the `scikit-learn` library.

 ---